 If you experience a racing heart, flutter, or your heart seems to skip beats, it could indicate a condition called atrial fibrillation.
 This condition isn't usually dangerous on its own, but it can increase your risk for stroke, heart failure, and other severe conditions.
 The skilled team at Peak Heart & Vascular can diagnose and treat atrial fibrillation and flutter so you can avoid long-term health complications.
-To schedule an appointment with an experienced provider, call one of the offices or book online.
+To schedule an appointment with an experienced provider, call the Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, office today, or book online.

 Atrial fibrillation describes a type of arrhythmia, or irregular heartbeat, in which the upper chambers of the heart, or atrium, become out-of-sync with the ventricle, or lower heart chambers.
 Atrial fibrillation usually causes an elevated heart rate and may cause additional symptoms such as: